The LLM is an advanced academic degree allowing you to explore a selection of legal issues in more depth

 What does an LLM involve?

-Spending around 40 hours a week studying students typically analyse complex legal issues with a view to problem solving or advising clients on how to structure their businesses.
+Students spend around 40 hours a week analysing and solving complex legal issues or advising clients how to structure their businesses.

 Some LLMs might focus on the theoretical aspects of a certain subject such as constitutional law or administrative law.
 In addition to a standard set of modules, students will choose a number of electives in subjects ranging from financial crime to international financial transactions.
 Generally, students will also do a dissertation on a chosen subject area.